baflo/home-assistant-addons/paperless-ngx-ingress/DOCS.md

 List of allowed external hosts.

+### Option: `ignore_dates`

+Format: `DDMMYYYY`

+You may specify a list of dates that should be ignored during this process.
+This is useful for special dates (like date of birth) that appear in documents regularly but are very unlikely to be the documents creation date.

 ### Option: `tika_enabled`

 Set to `true`, if you want to use [Tika/Gotenberg to archive Mails, Microsoft documents and many more](https://docs.paperless-ngx.com/configuration/#tika).